-David Fielden – Chair
+David Fielden – Co-Chair of Trustees

 I was a founding member of Unique Ways, back when it was known as the Calderdale Parent and Carers Council, and have continued to support the organisation as a trustee ever since, most recently taking on the role of the chair of trustees.
 I’ve seen the organisation go through many ups and downs, but am truly proud of what we have achieved over the years.

 I have three sons, and my youngest, Glynn, has Downs syndrome.
 I know first-hand how being a parent carer can be both rewarding and challenging, and I feel passionately about supporting other parent carers through their journeys.

 I enjoy travelling, especially on cruises, and have been to some amazing places – including the Amazon and Greenland.

 Oliver Wilby – Co-Chair of Trustees

 I am a senior Project Manager at Lloyds Banking Group, for which project management is the discipline I have worked in for approximately 10 years.
 I joined the board of trustees for Unique Ways in 2016 as I saw an opportunity use my industry skills and make a difference within the community.
 Since joining the board, I have recently taken up the position of co-chair of the trustee board (2018), and my key objectives in taking up this position are to ensure we can move the charity from a grant reliant position, to a self-sustainable, self-funding organization, as well as ensuring the services provided to the community and our membership meet the highest standards of excellence.